Mickey’s Very Merry Christmas Party

 There are no FastPasses during the party.
 Not to worry, if you want to do rides, the lines are generally short.
 Why?
 Because there are a limited number of guests in the park and many of these guests will be doing other things like the party entertainment events and character meet and greets.

 Ride lines will have the shortest waits during the parades, fireworks, and at the end of the night.
 The downside about waiting until the end of the party to do rides, is that you may run out of time to do all the ones you wanted.
 If you are okay with seeing the parade only once, we would recommend doing some of the rides during the first parade of the night.
+While the rides have shorter waits, do not miss out on the unique aspects the Christmas Party offers.

 Your party ticket lets you enter Magic Kingdom at 4pm even though the event doesn’t officially start until 7pm.
 This is a great time to do some of the less popular attractions or a couple big rides so that you can focus more on party-specific items at 7pm.

-Characters and PhotoPass
+Characters, Dance Parties, and PhotoPass

 As a general disclaimer, we should say that we are not huge character meet people.
 Similar to the rides, we found many of the character lines to be much shorter at the end of the night.
 Around 11:30pm, we were in Adventureland after doing Jingle Cruise and notices that most of the characters had little to no line.
+Some of the popular characterist at the Christmas party include: Jack Skellington dressed as Sandy Claws, Scrooge McDuck, and Santa Claus.

 There are several PhotoPass opportunities.
 Until 8pm, to the right of the confectionary there is a special path that has Christmas Party PhotoPass opportunities and the wrapped mickey sugar cookie is only available here.
 We entered this part around 7:50pm and the PhotoPass lines were minimal.